bshack/trndyModel/README.md

 });
 ```

-This updates the collection new data.
+This updates the collection with all new data.
 The new data must be an array.
 This will emit a 'change' event.

 ```
 modelColors.update([